-Establishing ACLs and ACTs is a one-time event and is not anticipated to have substantial direct or indirect administrative effects regardless of the alternatives (Alternatives 1, 2, and 3 Options a-c).
+Establishing ACLs and ACTs is a one-time event and is not anticipated to have substantial direct or indirect administrative effects regardless of the alternatives (Preferred Alternative 1, Alternative 2, and 3 Options a-c).
 All of the alternatives in Action 2 maintain constant ACLs and ACTs throughout the rebuilding periods (2017-2019) or until the next stock assessment.
 Once these ACLs and ACTs are implemented the type of regulations needed to manage the reef fish fishery would remain unchanged regardless of the choice of harvest levels.
 Sector specific catches and effort must be monitored and if the sector specific landings are projected to reach the ACT the fishery would be closed.
 Further, the NMFS' Office of Law Enforcement in cooperation with state agencies would continue to monitor both recreational and commercial landings.
 The Southeast Regional Office (SERO) monitors both the recreational and commercial landings in cooperation with the Southeast Fisheries Science Center (SEFSC) and Gulf states to determine if landings are meeting or exceeding the specified ACTs.

-The Council selected Preferred Alternative 1 (No Action) because the stock is not making adequate progress towards rebuilding thus reducing some of the initial burden in establishing ACLs and ACTs.
-It is possible that there could be some indirect impacts of closing the fishery (Alternative 2) compared to Alternative 1 and Alternative 3 Options a-c.
-Alternative 2 is the most conservative because it establishes zero harvest and is anticipated to rebuild the stock the fastest but may require increased enforcement.
-If this alternative 1 and Alternative 3 Options a-c would likely require less restrictive rebuilding actions and enforcement.
+The Council selected Preferred Alternative 1 (No Action) because the stock is not making adequate progress towards rebuilding.
+It is possible that there could be some indirect impacts of closing the fishery (Alternative 2) compared to Preferred Alternative 1 and Alternative 3 Options a-c.
+Alternative 2 is the most conservative because it establishes zero harvest and is anticipated to rebuild the stock the fastest, but may require increased enforcement.
+If this alternative was selected as preferred, it would require the most active monitoring and enforcement.
+Preferred Alternative 1 and Alternative 3 Options a-c would likely require less restrictive rebuilding actions and enforcement.
 Therefore, indirect effects on the enforcement, from greatest to least, result progressively from Alternative 2, Preferred Alternative 1, Alternative 3 Option a, Option b, and Option c.
 However, given that enforcement activities address the reef fish fishery in general, most enforcement activities would be covered in day-to-day operations.
-Thus any adverse effects on enforcement from this action would be expected to be minor.
+Thus, any adverse effects on enforcement from this action would be expected to be minor.